Clothier Patagonia boycotts ski resort after owner hosted GOP fundraiser with Marjorie Taylor Greene

 Patagonia said it would reconsider the withdrawal from the resort if the owners committed to “protecting the planet.”

 Representatives for Greene, Jordan and Meadows did not immediately return requests for comment early Saturday.
-A resort spokesman did not immediately return a request for comment, and attempts to reach Kemmerer were unsuccessful.
-Mary Kate Buckley, president of Jackson Hole Mountain Resort, said in a statement to WyoFile that the resort would “continue to offer world-class brands across our retail locations with the aim to provide the best service and product assortment for our guests.”
+Attempts to reach Kemmerer were unsuccessful.
+Mary Kate Buckley, president of Jackson Hole Mountain Resort, said in a statement to The Post that the resort would “continue to offer world-class brands across our retail locations with the aim to provide the best service and product assortment for our guests.”

 “We have been a leader in the ski industry in adopting initiatives to reduce our energy consumption, recycle the consumables used by our employees and guests, and treat the spectacular natural habitat which surrounds us with vision and care,” Buckley said.